 The final reason is because I can actually generate my own images.
 I’m not what you’d call much of an artist.
 I like to think I can generally recognise what looks good, but creating something from scratch is beyond me.
 Fractals let me do this because really I’m not creating anything from scratch.
 I’m starting with some formula that is known to work well, choosing colouring methods, choosing colour palettes and tweaking parameters until I am happy with the results.
 Obviously that means I’m still no artist, but I like to think that many of my creations look good.
 All of the fractals in my media gallery were created by me, using a few different fractal generating programs.

-That’s probably enough talking so here is my latest creation.
 I’m going to try to blog about my fractals when I make a new one from now on, if there is anything particularly interesting to say at least.
-This one took a long time to create.
+The one attached took a long time to create.
 It is fairly easy to create good looking fractals at random, but trying to design one around a particular goal is much harder.